 A fresh-printed page is already a palimpsest of a deep-lying process.
 Each moveable piece of type was cast in a mould, or matrix, of copper; the matrix had in turn been stamped out by a punch.
 The punch had to be tempered, the matrix annealed.
 Many stages, then, of transfer, positive to negative space, through a progression of metals, tempered to annealed, copper to lead, lead to paper, paper, if you’re lucky, to grey matter.

 A slow process.
 Detailed work.
 Monastic, even.
 Take Francesco Griffo, for instance, punchcutter to the great Venetian printer Aldus Manutius, carving new italic fonts.
 A new font, beautiful and ornate.
-You can almost see the little slivers of fresh metal curling away from the worked surface and falling to the bench.

 And yet he remains Francesco Griffo, carving his slanting letter, a tiny indelible—but portable—mark in the history of his civilisation.